Air Experience Flights

 An Air Experience Flight can offer a basic lesson in the controls of a glider and allows the passenger to have a go at flying the glider under the guidance of an instructor.
 The passenger must sign the Gliding Federation of Australia introductory membership form.

-Flight duration is weather dependent.
+NOTE: Flight duration is weather dependent.
 The above durations are indicative only.
-When weather conditions permit, we will try to prolong your flight but sometimes there is no rising air for us to use.
+When weather conditions permit, we will try to prolong your flight to the durations listed above, however sometimes there is no rising air for us to use.
 Some flight training sequences may also reduce flight duration.

 Note: There is a 105kg max weight limit for the passenger or student, so please do not proceed if the intended recipient weighs more than this.
 For safety reasons, the total weight of passenger/student and instructor is also subject to a limit.